-The object browser in the Looker IDE allows you to view all the objects in your project in one place, along with the hierarchical relationships between them.
+The object browser panel in the Looker IDE allows you to view all the objects in your project in one place, along with the hierarchical relationships between them.
 This can be a useful alternative to navigating your project by file or folder, as it may be easier to find specific LookML objects and understand the relationships between them.

 Viewing the Objects in a Project

-The object browser shows the models, Explores, views, and fields that have been defined in your project, along with the hierarchy of objects and the type of each object.
+The object browser panel shows the models, Explores, views, and fields that have been defined in your project, along with the hierarchy of objects and the type of each object.
 If your project also includes imported files, you can read more details about viewing those objects below.

 Collapsing and Expanding Objects